stoic

 #1.
 Embrace the dichotomy of control

-This principle reminds us to focus on what we can control and release concerns about what we cannot.
-By adopting this mindset, you free yourself from unnecessary stress and frustration.
+This Stoic principle reminds us to focus on what we can control and release concerns about what we cannot.
+Adopting this mindset frees you from unnecessary stress and frustration.
+For instance, the Serenity Prayer is a part of many 12-step programs for recovery from addiction.

 How to Practice: